 * Currency, fiscal discipline key in tightening cycle

 By Alonso Soto

-BRASILIA, July 10 (Reuters) - Brazil raised its benchmark interest rate to 8.50 percent from 8 percent on Wednesday, maintaining the pace of monetary tightening to battle 20-month high inflation that is undermining growth in Latin America's largest economy.
+BRASILIA, July 10 Brazil raised its benchmark interest rate to 8.50 percent from 8 percent on Wednesday, maintaining the pace of monetary tightening to battle above-target inflation in Latin America's largest economy.

-The central bank's monetary policy committee voted unanimously to hike its Selic rate by 50 basis points to a 14-month high, a move widely expected by markets.
+The central bank's monetary policy committee voted unanimously to hike its Selic rate by 50 basis points, a move widely expected by markets.

 Under the leadership of Alexandre Tombini the central bank has hiked rates three consecutive times this year in a bid to regain its credibility as an inflation fighter and curb prices, which in June rose at their fastest pace in 20 months.

 A sharp depreciation of the real, which increases the value of imports, poses a serious challenge for the central bank, which has pledged to bring inflation below the 5.84 percent mark recorded last year.

 High inflation has already started to erode Brazilians' purchasing power, threatening the popularity of President Dilma Rousseff who is trying to appease a nationwide movement against poor public services and corruption sparked by a hike in bus fares last month.

 Rousseff, who is widely expected to run for re-election next year, has promised to increase investment in public services but at the same time maintain fiscal discipline to regain the confidence of investors after two years of subpar growth.